-- Attempt to electrify buildings and equipment to reduce the use of natural gas in buildings. - Attempt to achieve Net Zero Energy Campus status. - Explore onsite renewable energy generation and storage technology and procure clean energy from the grid.
+- Attempt to electrify buildings and equipment to reduce the use of natural gas in buildings. - For example, electrify HVAC systems and pool heaters. - Attempt to achieve Net Zero Energy Campus status. - Explore onsite renewable energy generation and storage technology and procure clean energy from the grid.